MicrosoftDocs/quantum-docs/articles/overview-azure-quantum.md

 ![qdk workflow](~/media/quantum-development-kit-flow-diagram.svg)

-1. **Write your quantum code.** You can create you Q# program using the QDK extensions for Visual Studio, Visual Studio Code or Jupyter Notebooks.
+1. **Write your quantum code.** You can [create your Q# program](xref:microsoft.quantum.install-qdk.overview.standalone) using the QDK extensions for Visual Studio, Visual Studio Code or Jupyter Notebooks.

-2. **Use libraries to keep your code high level.** The quantum libraries will help you keep your code high-level, doing a lot of the heavy lifting in implementation for you so that you can focus on the logic of your algorithms.
+2. **Use libraries to keep your code high level.** The [quantum libraries](xref:microsoft.quantum.libraries.overview) will help you keep your code high-level, doing a lot of the heavy lifting in implementation for you so that you can focus on the logic of your algorithms.

 3. **Integrate with classical software.** The Quantum Development Kit allows you to [integrate Q# programs with Python and .NET](xref:microsoft.quantum.user-guide-qdk.overview.host-programs), enabling a quantum software developer to take advantage of a lot of the advances made in classical computing in the past 70 years.

-4. **Run your quantum code in simulation.**  Once you’ve written your program, you’ll want to use simulators – classical programs that simulate the behavior of a quantum system, so that you can run a small instance of your program and see what it does without actual hardware access.
+4. **Run your quantum code in simulation.**  Once you’ve written your program, you’ll want to use [quantum simulators](xref:microsoft.quantum.machines.overview) – classical programs that simulate the behavior of a quantum system, so that you can run a small instance of your program and see what it does without actual hardware access.

 5. **Estimate resources.**  Before running on quantum hardware, you’ll need to figure out whether your program can run on existing hardware.
 You can use [QDK resource estimators](xref:microsoft.quantum.machines.overview.resources-estimator) to tell you how many qubits you need and how long your program will take.